 A: An employee's attendance records—including unused, accrued sick leave, vacation and personal days—transfers with them when they move from one University department to another without a break in service.
 If in transferring, an employee moves from one bargaining unit to another or from support staff to officer status, the supervisor or Human Resources representative should contact the Department of Employee & Labor Relations to review the calculation of benefits in the year of transfer.

 Q: Can an employee use their sick leave for family illness?

-A: The Local 2110 and TWU Local 241 contracts, as well as University policy as it applies to non-union support staff, provide for the use of up to four (4) days of the employee's sick leave each year for family illness (spouse, child or family member residing in the employee's household).
+A: The Local 2110 and TWU Local 241 contracts, as well as University policy as it applies to non-union support staff, provide for the use of up to forty hours of the employee's sick leave each year for family illness (spouse, child or family member residing in the employee's household).

 Q: When can I ask for a doctor's note?

 A: A doctor's note can be requested for any absence for reported illness or injury in appropriate circumstances.
 For example, is there reason to question the absence?
 Was the employee's health such that they were unable to report for work?
 Doctor's notes provided to the supervisor need only verify that the employee was unable to work for health reasons (without detailing the nature of the illness or injury), including the date(s) covered.
 The note should be on the doctor's original stationery containing an original signature.
 Photocopies are not acceptable.

 A doctor's note can routinely be requested for absences before and/or after a paid holiday or an absence of three or more consecutive work days.
 Failure to provide the required documentation may result in an absence without pay.